violetwee/ERC721_MerkleTree_NFT/README.md

 ## Testing on Remix

+Each NFT costs 0.001 eth (1000000 gwei) to mint.

+- Set value to 1000000 Gwei
-- From GameItem contract, insert the address to mint item to for "awardItem" field
+- From GameItem deployed contract, paste the address to mint item to for "awardItem" field
 - Click "awardItem".
 This should mint tokenId=1
 - Input 1 for "ownerOf" field
 - Click "ownerOf".
 You should see the owner's address for tokenId=1